microsoft/vscode-java-debug/Troubleshooting.md

 This error occurs when you try to debug remote Java application.
 You didn't configure the remote machine's host name and debug port correctly.

 ### Try:
 1. Check the remote Java application is launched with debug mode.
 The typical command to enable debug mode is like `"java -agentlib:jdwp=transport=dt_socket,address=5005,server=y,suspend=n -classpath xxx MyMainClass"`.
+The parameter `address=5005` represents the target VM exposes `5005` as the debug port.
 2. Check the debug port is not blocked by the remote machine's firewall.

 ## Failed to evaluate.
 Reason: Cannot evaluate because the thread is resumed.